-Although there was considerable exchange of information and discussion between the two standard-development groups, and every effort was made to harmonize the two standards during their nearly simultaneous developments, there are some differences in the two documents.
+Although there was considerable exchange of information and discussion between the two standard-development groups, every effort was made to harmonize the two standards during their nearly simultaneous developments.
+However, there are some differences between the two documents.
 These differences are primarily with regard to a more limited scope of wheelchair sizes covered by ISO 7176-19, which currently does not provide for testing of pediatric wheelchairs, and with regard to design and performance requirements other than the 48-kph, 20-g frontal impact test.

 Scope of Standards